Profil d'un avocat

 Cette biographie est disponible en anglais seulement.

-Kimberly Howard is an associate in our National Environmental, Regulatory and Aboriginal Group.
+Kimberly Howard is a partner in our National Environmental, Regulatory and Aboriginal Group.
 Her practice focuses on the areas of regulatory, natural resources and environmental law.
 Her experience in energy regulatory law includes both electricity, and oil and gas related matters.

 Kimberly's practice involves a broad range of regulatory and commercial work involving pipelines, natural gas and electric utilities and energy projects, including renewables.
 She has experience in all aspects of energy project development, including advising on project ownership and financing structures, tolling and tariff issues and federal and provincial project approval and permitting processes, including environmental review processes, and assisting with the preparation of project approval applications.
 She has appeared before regulatory tribunals, including the Alberta Energy Regulator, the Alberta Utilities Commission and the National Energy Board.